bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ![](/img/gradle-runner-gradlew.png)

 * You can use our `Gradle Runner` Step and specify the task that is available in your task list (when you called call ./`gradlew tasks --all before you have the task list)` as the value of the step input.

-if using scanner for uploading project, the gradlew path is automatically filled in, otherwise provide the path manually.

-You can find more information about the Gradle Wrapper (gradlew) and how you can generate one (if you have not done it already) in the [official guide](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
+If you've been using our scanner to upload your project to bitrise.io, the `gradlew file path` input field gets filled out automatically with the respective path, otherwise make sure you fill it out manually!

 ## How to install an additional Android SDK package

-You can update your current Android SDK package either using our Step or installing the respective package manually.
+You can update your Android SDK package or install missing dependencies either using our `Install missing Android SDK components` Step or i_nstalling the respective package manually._

-**Advantages of Install missing Android SDK components:**

-**Advantages of Do anything with Script step:**

-### Automatic installation of Android SDKs
+### Automatic installation of Android SDKs and dependencies

-We suggest you to use our `Install missing Android SDK components` Step to **install dependencies and missing Android SDK components** for your Android project.
-The Step runs the `gradlew dependencies` **to only print out the lst of dependencies that influence my project**. if found, the step installs all the missing ones.  the Provide the required NDK version in the `NDK version` input field and let the step take care of installation!
+We suggest you to use our `Install missing Android SDK components` Step to install dependencies and missing Android SDK components for your Android project:

+1. Provide the required NDK version in the `NDK Revision` input field.
+Leave this input empty if you are not using NDK in your project.

+The Step runs the `gradlew dependencies` command and prints out a list of dependencies and SDK components that are relevant to your project.
+Then the Step installs all them.

 ![](/img/android-ndk.png)

 ### Manual installation of Android SDKs?

-You can manually install the missing Android SDKs as well if you **why would they? if any issue with the step, you can try.As an alternative, you can**
+As an alternative to `Install missing Android SDK components` you can manually install the missing Android SDKs as well.

+{% include message_box.html type="important" title="When to use the Script Step" content=" Please only use the `Do anything with Script` step solution if you really need an alternative to the `Install missing Android SDK components Step` , as you'll have to manually update the `Script content` if the Android tools change. "%}

 Before you start:

 * Make sure you have the Android `sdkmanager` installed to your local computer.
 For more information on `sdkmanager`, check out Android Studio's [guide](https://developer.android.com/studio/command-line/sdkmanager).

-1. Add a `Do anything with Script step` to your workflow.
+1. Add `Do anything with Script step` (can be the very first step) to your workflow.
-2. Use the Android `sdkmanager` tool to install the additional packages you need.

-{% include message_box.html type="important" title="When to use the Script Step" content="
-Please only use the `Do anything with Script step` solution if you really have to **WHEN does that happen?**, as you'll have to manually update the `Script content` if the Android tools change. "%}

-As an example, if you wanted to install the Android SDK v18 and the related `build-tools` v18.0.1, follow the steps:
+2. Add the required platform and build-tools version to the `Script content`.
+In this example, we're installing the Android SDK v18 and the related `build-tools` v18.0.1

-1. Add the `Do anything with Script step` (c**an be the very first step in your workflow)**
-2. Type the following content:

        #!/bin/bash
        #fail if any commands fails